- Featured Destinations

 Arriving at Noi Bai airport in Hanoi, you’ll be met and driven to your hotel.
 You’ll have time to relax after your journey before a welcome dinner at a good restaurant in a colonial building.
 In the evening, you’ll have tickets for a performance of traditional Water Puppetry (an art form unique to northern Vietnam, and an interesting, light-hearted introduction to its rural culture).
 Your overnight stay will be in Hanoi.

-Overnight: Hanoi Elegance Sapphire Hotel (Dinner included)
+Overnight: Silk Path Hotel (Dinner included)

 Day 2 - Hanoi - Mai Chau - Pu Luong

 After breakfast, you’ll drive to Mai Chau, passing through mountainous landscape on the way.
 When you arrive, you’ll have lunch in a stilt house in Lac village, the home of a Thai ethnic minority group.
 After lunch, you can wander around the houses to see the daily life of local people.
 They specialize in weaving brocade products, and are happy to show visitors their skills.
-The village is operated as a community co-operative, set up by the people themselves.
+The village is operated as a community cooperative, set up by the people themselves.
 You’ll then drive a further 15km to board a sampan on the Ma River, stopping en-route to visit some ethnic minority villages.
-Later, you’ll dock and hike to Hang Village where you’ll spend the night in a stilt house.
+Later, you’ll dock and hike to Hang Village where you’ll spend the night in the stilt house.

 Day 4 - Pu Luong